ThreeFx/CodeJamCollection/README.md

-# CodeJamCollection #
+# Coding challenges #

-A collection of boilerplate code for the Google Code Jam in different Languages.
+A collection of boilerplate code for programming contests in different Languages.